knowyourenemy/knowyourenemy/README.md

 ## Hello!

-I am Aaditya, but most people call me Aadi.
 I am a senior at Yale-NUS College (YNC), where I am majoring in Mathematical, Computational & Statistical Sciences (MCS).

 My coding journey began when I was 15.
 I coded a bunch of [2D arcade games](https://github.com/T-RektGames) using different game engines and published them on the Play Store.
 Since then, I have explored a variety of technologies and frameworks through personal projects and internships.
 My current interest lies in server-side development.